DavidJLambert/Online_Calendar/README.rst

     b.
 Finds all calendar items with BusyStatus="Busy".

     c.
-Withholds the name/subject of each item.

-    d.
-Consolidates consecutive items.

-    e.
-Finds the **available** time slots between the busy time slots.

-    f.
-And saves a summary of my available time slots to templates/schedule.tsv.
+Saves the start and end times of all busy time slots to templates/schedule.tsv.

         Note: the VBA assumes there are never overlapping "Busy" calendar items.